NA-RST/iota/README1.md

 Version Control Training README1: Clara Brandt
 Here is some interesting information about each of us:

 Nick lives in Atlanta.

 He is a fan of the Boston Red Sox.

 He works at the Atlanta Fed.

 Clara grew up in Massachusetts.

 She works at Carnegie Mellon University.

 Fun fact: she can juggle!

 This readme was peer reviewed by: Clara

+Anything